|8:30am||Doors open for sightseeing|

 Images: The Chapter of St Paul's Cathedral and London Metropolitan Archives (unless otherwise stated)

-In addition to the sponsors listed above, the author gratefully acknowledges help and support at St Paul’s: The Chapter, Major-General Nicholas Cottam (Registrar), Ms Catherine Angerson (Archivist and Project Manager), Mr Simon Carter (Head of Collections), Mr Jo Wisdom (Librarian) and Ms Teresa Heady (Conservator); at London Metropolitan Archives: Sharon Tuff; at All Souls College: Dr Norma Aubertin-Potter; and advice from Dr Anthony Geraghty (academic referee), Mr Geoffrey Fisher, The Ven Dr W.M.
+In addition to the sponsors listed above, the author gratefully acknowledges help and support at St Paul’s: The Chapter, Major-General Nicholas Cottam (Registrar), Ms Catherine Angerson (Archivist and Project Manager), Mr Simon Carter (Head of Collections), and Mr Jo Wisdom (Librarian); at London Metropolitan Archives: Sharon Tuff; at All Souls College: Dr Norma Aubertin-Potter; and advice from Dr Anthony Geraghty (academic referee), Mr Geoffrey Fisher, The Ven Dr W.M.
 Jacob, Dr Sally Jeffrey, Dr Andrew Morrogh and Mr John Newman.